SuryaMajumder/ExplorerBgTool/README.md

 | ⤢ Stretch | Stretches to fill the window | May distort the image |
 | **⊞ Zoom & Fill** | **Scales to always fill — no cutoff** | **Use this!
 Best for photos & artwork** |

 > ✅ **Recommendation: always use Zoom & Fill.** It makes the image resize perfectly with your Explorer window no matter how you drag or snap it.
+Unless using anime figures which stays at fixed positions.

 ---